 Another factor that will dictate what a business spends is whether there are enough resources to keep content marketing in-house.

 You can outsource some or all of your content marketing.
 Usually, outsourcing content creation makes the most sense for SMBs.
-That stills leaves content management tasks to in-house staff unless you choose to work with a content marketing agency.
+That stills leaves content management tasks to in-house staff unless you choose to work with a content marketing agency like ours.

 In addition to content creation, someone needs to: